-Indicator Report - Life Expectancy at Birth
+Health Indicator Report of Life Expectancy at Birth

 Life expectancy is a measure that is often used to gauge the overall health of a community.
 Life expectancy at birth measures health status across all age groups.
 Shifts in life expectancy are often used to describe trends in mortality.
 Being able to predict how populations will age has enormous implications for the planning and provision of services and support.
 Small increases in life expectancy translate into large increases in the population.
 As the life expectancy of a population lengthens, the number of people living with chronic illnesses tends to increase because chronic illnesses are more common among older persons.

-Life Expectancy at Birth by Ethnicity, Utah, 2007-2011
+Life Expectancy at Birth by Ethnicity, Utah, 2012-2016 and U.S. 2015

-Data NotesThe method developed by C.L.
+NotesThe method developed by C.L.
 Chiang was used to compute life expectancy. [[br]][[br]] U.S. 2015 estimate from NVSR Volume 66, Number 6.

-Data SourcesUtah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health
+- Utah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health

 DefinitionLife expectancy is an estimate of the expected average number of years of life (or a person's age at death) for individuals who were born into a particular population.
 The method developed by C.L.
 Chiang was used to compute life expectancy.

-Page Content Updated On 05/07/2013, Published on 05/08/2013
+Page Content Updated On 04/25/2018, Published on 04/26/2018